-- 1. For an IPG or lead, three (3) years from date an IPG or lead is implanted in the patient. - 2.
-For a programmer, one (1) year from the date the physician programmer or patient remote is first used.
+- Within the United States: - 1.
+Three (3) years from date an IPG or lead is implanted in the patient. - 2.One (1) year from the date a physician programmer or Inspire Sleep Remote is first used. - Outside the United States: - 1.
+Three (3) years from date an IPG or lead is implanted in the patient. - 2.Two (2) years from the date a physician programmer or Inspire Sleep Remote is first used.